-“Why is anyone still using EDI?”
+“Why is anyone still using EDI or need a Value Added Network (VAN)?”

 Why EDI Is Still Relevant and Essential